Robert Barton cleared of Leighton Buzzard 'blackmail' death

 Mr Hallams, 62, killed himself on his house boat in Leighton Buzzard.

 The court heard how Mr Barton, of Wyngates, Leighton Buzzard, sent text messages in May 2013, including: "Look mate I want £500 cash off you or I am going to the police", and: "You touched me up.
-I know you touched other people up as well."'This will haunt you'
+I know you touched other people up as well."

 Mr Hallams complained to the police about Mr Barton and an officer visited him at his barge, which was moored on the Grand Union Canal.